projectacrn/acrn-hypervisor/doc/tutorials/pre-launched-rt.rst

 Install Pre-Launched RT Filesystem on SATA and Kernel Image on NVMe
 ===================================================================

-Follow the :ref:`install-ubuntu-rtvm-sata` guide to install RT rootfs on SATA drive.
+Follow the :ref:`gsg` to install RT rootfs on SATA drive.

 The Kernel should
 be on the NVMe drive along with GRUB.
 You'll need to copy the RT kernel